K0F/2013/README.md

 Kof's sketchbook year 2013

 The sketches are organized by month of year.
-This structure can make a feel of kind of organization, which in fact is false, it is rather mess with all ideas and unfinished concepts placed in kind of plain time-line space.
+This structure can make a feel of a superior organization, which in fact is false, it is rather mess with all ideas and unfinished concepts placed in kind of plain time-line space.
 Feel free to dig in and recycle anything useful for you.. when you find something like this, feel free to contact me, I would be really happy to see if anything can be somehow useful / helpful for the others.

 Sketches Running Online
 -----------------------